 Before you get into action, there are a few pre-cleaning steps to take.
 Switch off the ignition and set the keys aside.
 Find a spacious and quiet area to work.
 Then, roll down all the windows.
 If your car has a sunroof, open it as well.
 Finally, put on your protective gear: a pair of gloves and goggles, as well as a face mask.

 What You Will Need to Have

-To clean your car’s flooded interiors, you will need to have the following materials:
+To clean your car’s flooded interiors, you can use household products: